What are the most common types of childhood cancers?

 Brain and central nervous system tumors

 Most brain tumors in children start in the lower parts of the brain, such as the cerebellum or brain stem.
-They can cause headaches, nausea, vomiting, blurred or double vision, dizziness, and trouble walking or handling objects.
+They can cause headaches, nausea, vomiting, blurred or double vision, dizziness, trouble walking or handling objects, and other symptoms.
 Adults are more likely to develop tumors in upper parts of the brain.
 Spinal cord tumors are less common than brain tumors in both children and adults.

 For more information see our document Brain and Spinal Cord Tumors in Children.